jeromefroe/dotfiles/install.md

 ## 0. Update System UX Settings

+- Make sure [FileVault is enabled] to ensure your hard drive is encrypted.
+Apple encourages enabling it during setup but its worth double-checking by navigating to System Preferences > Security & Privacy > FileVault.
+With FileVault, you'll need your login password in order to decrypt data on your hard drive or, in the event that you forgot your password, the recovery code you are given during setup.
+The recovery code should be securely backed up since if you lose both your password and your recovery code you will be unable to decrypt your hard drive.
 - If scroll feels unnatural, update it by navigating to System Preferences > Trackpad > "Scroll
   Direction: Natural".
 - If applications icons continue to stay in the dock after quitting navigate to System